Licence Status and Conditions

 JBWere charges fees in relation to the services we provide.
 Fees are charged on a funds-under-management basis (involving the regular deduction of a percentage-based fee from the client’s investment portfolio) and / or a transactional basis (such as brokerage, when a client’s investments are bought or sold), depending on the type of service provided to the client.

-Each client’s Proposal Document outlines all relevant fees for the services we have agreed to provide.
+Each client’s Summary of Scope of Service Document outlines all relevant fees for the services we have agreed to provide.
 JBWere wrote to all clients that joined JBWere prior to 31 March 2021 outlining the fees payable in connection with the services.

 Conflicts of Interest / Commissions and Other Incentives